AnushaDunaboyina/Capstone-SaveIt/README.md

 ## Overview

-SaveIt is a app designed to help users organize their digital life managing notes, saving important links, and storing documents (PDFs, Word files) in one centralized platform.
+SaveIt is a app designed to help users organize their digital life by managing notes, saving important links, and storing documents (PDFs, Word files) in one centralized platform.

 ### Problem Space